mongodb/docs/source/includes/fact-installation-directories.rst

-By default, MongoDB instance stores:
+By default, a MongoDB instance stores:

 - its data files in |mongod-datadir|

 - its log files in ``/var/log/mongodb``

 If you installed via the package manager, these default directories are created during the installation.